Saving India's Street Dogs

 Millions of stray dogs live on the streets of India.
 Most are direct descendants of their feral canine ancestors, a "breed" much older than any AKC (American Kennel Club) breed.
 With the recent increase in popularity among Indians of full breed dogs, more and more street dogs are abandoned pets or have bred with pet breeds.

-Although they are widely feared because some carry rabies, for the most part India's street dogs are nonaggressive and will only bite if provoked.
-Indeed, many are fearful of humans.
-Sadly, their fear is well founded.
+Although they are widely feared because some carry rabies, for the most part India's street dogs are not aggressive and will only bite if provoked.
+Indeed, many are fearful of humans and sadly, the dogs' fears are well founded.

 India's street dog population is closely associated with municipal sanitation practices – or neglect thereof.
 Because these homeless dogs often survive by scavenging rubbish, exposed garbage means more healthy dogs – and more puppies.
 Ironically, this actually makes the dogs a boon to public sanitation.
 By scavenging garbage, they reduce perishable waste that could otherwise be a source of contamination for people.
-And their presence around garbage keeps away other potentially dangerous scavengers, such as rats and mice, that pose a threat to public health.
+And their presence around garbage keeps away other potentially dangerous scavengers, such as rats and mice.

-Unfortunately, fear and ignorance have led many Indian citizens and officials to see street dogs as nothing but a nuisance and to seek to eradicate them using inhumane methods such as poisoning and beating.
+Unfortunately, fear and ignorance have led many Indian citizens and officials to see street dogs as nothing but a nuisance and to seek eradication using inhumane methods such as poisoning and beating.
 But for every dog killed, another typically comes in to take over that dog's territory.
-The only scientifically proven method of sustainably and humanely reducing street dog populations is mass animal birth control (spay and neuter), commonly known as ABC.
+The only scientific method to humanely reduce street dog populations is mass spay and neuters, commonly known as animal birth control (ABC).

 Through ABC programs, all the dogs within a community or region are sterilized and then released back to their territories.
 The result: dog breeding stops and their population declines.